physx-is-fun/Python-tutorial/operators.md

     in (Evaluates to true if it finds a variable in the specified sequence and false otherwise.) not in (Evaluates to true if it does not finds a variable in the specified sequence and false otherwise.)

+## Python Identity Operators

+Identity operators compare the memory locations of two objects.

+    is (Evaluates to true if the variables on either side of the operator point to the same object and false otherwise.) is not (Evaluates to false if the variables on either side of the operator point to the same object and true otherwise.)

 ## Bibliography

 Python - Operators.
 (2012, June 10).
 Tutorials Point.
 Retrieved May 13, 2023, from https://www.tutorialspoint.com/python/python_operators.htm